kennywall/import-test/_posts/2011-03-20-building-vs-buying-my-api-area.md

 domain: apievangelist.com
 image: http://kinlane-productions.s3.amazonaws.com/api-service-providers/mashery-logo.png
 ---
-{% include JB/setup %}<p>For the last four months I've been on a pretty wild ride trying to find a solution to delivering the Mimeo Connect Print API and its community.
+{% include JB/setup %}For the last four months I've been on a pretty wild ride trying to find a solution to delivering the Mimeo Connect Print API and its community.
 I looked at the three major API service providers, Mashery, Apigee, and 3Scale.
 I also took a look at a new player, Mashape.
 After four months, whats the plan?
 I'm going to build my own API area.
 Keep in mind, I already have a REST API with everything I need.
 I just don't have any supporting area, metrics, or security tools.